David Gebhard: Career

-As a teacher he inspired many students at both the undergraduate and graduate levels.
+As a teacher Gebhard inspired many students at both the undergraduate and graduate levels.
 In addition to his long teaching career, he served as director of the University Art Museum for twenty years, building a small gallery into a significant accredited university museum.
 In this position, he initiated the Architectural Drawings Collection, now one of the leading West Coast repositories for architectural materials.
 With Robert Winter he co-authored guides to architecture in northern and southern California.

-In 1958, David Gebhard, along with John Graham, W.A.
-Davis, and Edward B. Jelks were hired to lead an archaeological survey in the Lower Pecos Canyonlands of Texas and Mexico prior to the construction of Lake Amistad.
+In 1958, Gebhard, along with John Graham, W.A.
+Davis, and Edward B. Jelks, were hired to lead an archaeological survey in the Lower Pecos Canyonlands of Texas and Mexico prior to the construction of Lake Amistad.
 The National Park Service funded the Diablo Reservoir Rock Art Survey in which the crew documented over 200 archaeological sites.
 During the survey, he identified a new rock art style known as the "Red Linear style."

 Gebhard was also active in service to his community, serving for many years on the Santa Barbara County Architectural Board of Review.
-He was active in the Society of Architectural Historians, and served a term as its president in the 1980s.
+He was active in the Society of Architectural Historians and served a term as its president in the 1980s.